philippmuench/Donut/README.md

-# Donut
+# :doughnut:  Donut

-just a simple tool that generates a circos plot from a bunch of fasta files
+just a simple tool that generates a circos plot from a bunch of fasta files based on prodigal, prokka and hmmsearch output

 # usuage
 1. clone this repo `git clone https://github.com/philippmuench/Donut.git`